fluxninja/aperture/docs/content/use-cases/load-ramping/average-latency-feedback.md

 ## Policy in Action

 In this scenario, the new `awesome-feature` causes a performance regression in the service, leading to increased response times.
-As the rollout percentage increases, the latency threshold of 75ms is exceeded, prompting the policy to automatically revert the rollout back to the initial 1% threshold.
+As the ramping percentage increases, the latency threshold of 75ms is exceeded, prompting the policy to automatically revert the ramping back to the initial 1% threshold.
 This action results in the return of the latency to normal levels.

 :::info